 December 1982.
 Amy visits West Germany as a part of a summer course credit option at Young Harris College.
 At age 18, she had only been as far as Florida.
 On the same trip, she visits Italy, Greece, Austria, and Communist-controlled Hungary before ending the trip in Germany.
 The American school group visited formerly American-occupied Munich, West Berlin, and the small town of Steyerberg.

 It was here that she stayed with Henning Buuk and his family, who became her pen pal.
-She still has these letters and mementoes.
+She still has these letters and mementos.
 After being escorted around Budapest by armed guards and being served caviar for the first time, seeing occupied Berlin had a very “oppressive feeling.”

 She could see Checkpoint Charlie, but couldn’t get near it.
 The Brandenburg Gate separated the British sector from the Soviet one and the checkpoint there remained closed until 1989.